SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   $$
 </div>

-We now want to add support for `*` operator.
+We now want to add support for the "*" operator.
 We can do that by adding more productions to our addition grammar.

 <div class="grammar-box">
   <p class="grammar-box-title">Addition and multiplication grammar</p>